Howard Hampton: Recent career

 Hampton currently lives Fort Frances.
 He and his wife Shelley Martel are separated.

 After leaving politics, Hampton worked for several years for the Toronto law firm Fasken Martineau.

 In November 2014, Hampton was appointed as a consultant to federal NDP leader Thomas Mulcair on the Northern Ontario Ring of Fire mining development.
 After several months of being encouraged by the party to run as its candidate in Kenora against federal Natural Resources minister Greg Rickford, Hampton announced that he would seek the party's nomination in the riding for the October 19, 2015 federal election; he subsequently won the nomination.
 The federal riding includes much of Hampton's old provincial riding.
 Hampton finished second behind the Liberal candidate, former MP and cabinet minister Bob Nault, pushing Rickford into third place.

-Hampton did spend time playing competitive hockey at the senior level.
-Although he was known for his stalwart penalty killing skills, his powerplay abilities were and still remain below average.